-- Maoism is Marxism today, and Maoism is Leninism today.
+2. Maoism is Marxism today, and Maoism is Leninism today.
 Lenin said that Marxism’s living soul is the concrete analysis of the concrete situation.
-Marx, who gave the ideology its name, established this as a scientific socialism.
+Marx, who gave the ideology its name, established this as scientific socialism.
 Marxism, today Maoism, is the science that deals with how the proletariat can make revolution and create communism.
 No science can remain stagnant.
 A science for the proletariat’s revolution and power could not be complete in the 19th century, before the great proletarian revolutions in the 20th century!
 As a science, it must be practical.
 The theory must be tested against practice and must be used in practice.
 It must adapt in line with improved practices and be lifted to a higher level.
-It is only Maoism that has done this completely today, and therefore it is only Maoism that can be Marxism today.
+It is only Maoism that does this in a comprehensive way today, and therefore it is only Maoism that can be Marxism today.
 Those who wish to be Marxists or Leninists today must be Maoists.

-- Maoism is not just a “nice thought” – it is a necessary summary, clarification, and practical use of the science of proletarian revolution.
+12. Maoism is not a “nice thought” – it is the necessary summary, concretizing, and practical use of the science of proletarian revolution.
 It is the integrated and coherent understanding of how the proletariat can take power, hold onto it, defend it, use it to abolish classes for ever, and establish world communism.
-It is a universal science for all continents and for all countries, in today’s capitalist world.
+It is a universal science for all continents and for all countries in today’s capitalist world.
 It earnestly declares that it is the proletariat’s only ideology – just as the communist party must also be the proletariat’s only party.
 One class, with one historical task, under the leadership of one ideology and one party.
-Maoism reveals historical laws, is tested in practice, and summarized from practice, and is therefore it is unbeatable because it is true.
-The proletariat is the largest and strongest class in all history.
+Maoism reveals historical laws, is tested in practice, and summarized from practice, and therefore it is unbeatable because it is true.
+The proletariat is the largest and strongest class in all of history.
 Under the correct leadership and correct ideology, politicized, mobilized, and organized in and for the people’s war, the proletariat cannot lose.
 We are condemned to win.
 The next wave of proletarian world revolution will happen under Maoism’s banner.